TVB Awards Winners Lists

 Each year TVB drama series and artists are honored at different award shows over Asia.
 The yearly list of winners of the main TVB Awards shows are hereby listed together by category.
-The TVB Awards shows are TVB Anniversary Awards, TVB Awards in Malaysia and StarHub TVB Awards in Singapore.
+The TVB Awards shows are TVB Anniversary Awards, TVB Star Awards in Malaysia and StarHub TVB Awards in Singapore.
 In exception, winners in Asian Television Awards are included too.
 At this moment, the lists are only drawn up for Best / My Most Favourite Drama, Best / My Most Favourite Actor and Actress, Best / My Most Favourite Supporting Actor and Actress and My Most Favourite (Male / Female) TV Character(s).

 Included Awards Shows

 Awards shows exclusively for TVB dramas and artists:

 Depending on the year and the category, the winners are voted by a professional panel and/or by the audience.